tecladocode/web-dev-bootcamp/curriculum/section06/lectures/07_introduction_to_mongodb/README.md

 ![MongoDB data model](./assets/mongo_data_model.svg)

-Below are a few of the common terms used in MongoDB:
+Below are a few terms that appear frequently in the context of MongoDB:

 * **_id** – This is a field required in every MongoDB document.
 The *_id* field represents a unique value in the MongoDB document.
 It acts like the document's primary key.
 If you create a new document without an *_id* field, MongoDB will automatically create the field.

 * **Collection** – This is a grouping of MongoDB documents.
 A collection exists within a single database.
-As seen from the introduction collections don't enforce any sort of structure.
+As seen from the introduction, collections don't enforce any rigid schema.
+Different collections can house documents of arbitrary shape and size.

 * **Cursor** – This is a pointer to the result set of a query.
 Clients can iterate through a cursor to retrieve results.

 * **Database** – This is a container for collections like in relational databases wherein it is a container for tables.
 Each database gets its own set of files on the file system.
 A MongoDB server can store multiple databases.

 * **Document** - A record in a MongoDB collection is called a document.
-The document, in turn, will consist of field name and values.
+The document, in turn, will consist of field names and values.

 * **Field** - A key-value pair in a document.
 A document has zero or more fields.
-Fields are analogous to columns in relational databases.
+Fields are similar to columns in relational databases.

 ## Feature Sets